chef-boneyard/chef-web-docs-2016/step_ctl_chef_server/step_ctl_chef_server_org_create.rst

 The ``--association_user`` option will associate the ``user_name`` with the |webui group admins| security group on the |chef server|.

 An RSA private key is generated automatically.
-This is the validator client and should be saved to a safe location.
+This is the |chef validator| key and should be saved to a safe location.
 The ``--filename`` option will save the RSA private key to a specified path.

 For example: